Diffusion Models as Stochastic Quantization in Lattice Field Theory: Diffusion Models

 In the limit of continuous time, the forward process follows a stochastic differential equation (SDE),

-where $\xi\in[0,T]$ is the Langevin time, $\eta$ is the noise term, satisfying $\langle \eta(\xi')\eta(\xi')\rangle=2\delta(\xi-\xi')$, and $f(\phi, \xi)$ is the drift term.
-Note that the noise and drift term have the same dimension as the field $\phi$.
-Finally, the square of $g(\xi)$ is the scalar \textit{diffusion coefficient}, which is time-dependent.
+where $\xi\in[0,T]$ is the Langevin time, $\eta$ is the noise term, satisfying {$\langle \eta(\xi)\eta(\xi')\rangle=2\alpha \delta(\xi-\xi')$ with $\alpha \equiv 1/2$ as a convention in the machine learning community}, and $f(\phi, \xi)$ is the drift term.
+Note that the noise and drift term have the same size as the field $\phi$.
+Finally, the square of $g(\xi)$ is the time-dependent scalar \textit{diffusion coefficient}.
 The forward diffusion process can be modeled as the solution of such a generic SDE, provided the drift and diffusion coefficient are chosen appropriately.

 As Fig.~\ref{fig:dm} demonstrates, the aim is to obtain a sample from the data distribution $p_0$ by starting from a sample of the prior distribution $p_T$ and reversing the above diffusion process.
 This is achieved by solving a reverse SDE, representing a diffusion process evolving backward in time, which reads~\cite{anderson:1982reversetime}